-In October 2009, the FASB issued authoritative guidance on multiple-element revenue arrangements, which requires an entity to allocate arrangement consideration at the inception of the arrangement to all of its deliverables based on relative selling prices.
+Effective January 1, 2011, the Company adopted Accounting Standard Update ("ASU") 2009-13, which amends ASC 605 Revenue Recognitions, Multiple-Deliverable Revenue Arrangements.
+The amendments require an entity to allocate arrangement consideration at the inception of the arrangement to all of its deliverables based on relative selling prices.
 The guidance eliminates the use of the residual method of allocation and expands the ongoing disclosure requirements.
-The guidance is effective for the first fiscal year beginning after June 15, 2010, and may be adopted through prospective or retrospective application.
-Accordingly, the Company is required to adopt this guidance beginning January 1, 2011.
-The Company does not expect that the adoption of this guidance will have a material effect on its consolidated financial statements.
+The adoption of this guidance did not have a material effect on the Company's consolidated financial statements.

-In April 2010, the FASB issued ASU 2010-13, which amends ASC 718 Compensation - Stock Compensation, Effect of Denominating the Exercise Price of a Share-Based Payment Award in the Currency of the Market in Which the Underlying Equity Security Trades.
+Effective January 1, 2011, the Company adopted ASU 2010-13, which amends ASC 718 Compensation - Stock Compensation, Effect of Denominating the Exercise Price of a Share-Based Payment Award in the Currency of the Market in Which the Underlying Equity Security Trades.
 The amendments clarify that a share-based payment award with an exercise price denominated in the currency of a market in which a substantial portion of the entity's equity securities trades shall not be considered to contain a market, performance, or service condition.
 Therefore, such an award is not to be classified as a liability if it otherwise qualifies as equity classification.
 The amendments are effective for fiscal year beginning on or after December 15, 2010, with early adoption permitted.
-Accordingly, the Company is required to adopt this guidance beginning January 1, 2011.
-The Company does not expect that the adoption of this guidance will have a material effect on its consolidated financial statements.
+The adoption of this guidance did not have a material effect on the Company's consolidated financial statements.